 How to get an eco-friendly Christmas tree?

 Oh, the Christmas tree!
-It is a must-have of this festive season!
+It is a must-have for this festive season!

-According to Nature, around 10 million artificial trees are purchased every year in the U.S. 90% comes from China, raising the carbon footprint due to transportation.
+According to Nature, around 10 million artificial trees are purchased every year in the U.S. 90% come from China, raising the carbon footprint due to transportation.
 Most of them end up in landfills.

 Well, here are some sustainable Christmas tree options.

 Nothing is better than taking your tree from the attic or storage and reusing it over and over.

 On average, you should reuse your plastic tree for at least 10 years to be a valid option and keep the environmental impact lower than a real tree.
 Anyway, the end of life of a plastic tree will always impact the environment negatively.
 So if you don’t have one, don’t buy one.